UiL-OTS-labs/jspsych-spr-mw/README.md

 in order to adapt the stimuli the participants sees.
 There are by default 2 lists.
 Each list gets its own set of stimuli assigned.
-These lists can be used to implement the Latin square.
-In the boilerplate are sentences in an active, passive and filler condition.
+These lists can be used to implement a Latin square design.
+The boilerplate has sentences in an active, passive and filler condition.
 The two list complement each other, so an active stimulus in the first list is complemented with a passive stimulus in the second list.
 Participants get one of these